kentaro/mruby-hibari/README.md

 ### ngx_mruby, mod_mruby

-  1. Add dependency on mruby-hibari into the build_config.rb in mruby installation.
+  1. Add dependency on mruby-hibari into the build_config.rb in your mruby installation.
   2. Write mruby handler like above.

 ### h2o